huid3/terraform-test/README.md

 If github actions gets stuck on `terraform plan`, make sure all input variables are defined. `terraform plan` goes into an interactive mode when it cannot find all input variables.

 If the remote state file is stuck in a lock state and you are certain no process is currently updating the state file.
 You can force unlock the state file with: `terraform force-unlock <LOCK-ID>`

+If running into issues with the comment attached on PR - There's a limit to the number of characters inside a GitHub comment (65535).

 ## Next Steps
 - use terragrunt to help keep files DRY when provisioning different environments (DEV, QA, PROD)